-and Mercator projections as well as various other maps to shoe the human and physical geography of the area being studied.
+Pupils will know and use different map representations; in Year 5 pupils will use the Robinson and Mercator projections as well as various other maps to shoe the human and physical geography of the area being studied.
 Pupils will also study the cultural of those who live particular areas.
-British Values Individual Liberty - Choice of migration Pupils will consider different roles plaid by men, women, and children during WW2.
-British Values Democracy - Dictatorship in Germany Individual Liberty - Oppression of individuals under Nazi regime Autumn I Autumn 2 Spring I Spring 2 Summer I Summer 2 Year 6 Islamic Civilisation Lake District Fieldwork Crime and Punishment Earth Matters Key Learning Objectives a non-European society that provides contrasts with British history - early Islamic civilization, including a study of Baghdad c.
-AD 900 Know some key facts about Baghdad and give some reasons to explain how it became a major world power.
-Demonstrate an understanding of how the work of the early Islamic doctors impacted on modern medicine.
-Key Learning Objectives Locate the Lake District on different through time Key Learning Objectives Changes in an aspect of social history, crime and punishment Recognise how views of crime and punishment have been influenced and shaped Key Learning Objectives Know the structure of the earth and understand the ways tectonic plates move.
-Describe the features of a volcano and how earthquakes and tsunamis happen.
-Describe the causes and impacts of case studies of volcanoes, earthquakes and tsunamis.
+British Values Individual Liberty - Choice of migration exist today, such as railings cut down.
+Pupils will consider different roles plaid by men, women, and children during WW2.
+British Values Democracy - Dictatorship in Germany Individual Liberty - Oppression of individuals under Nazi regime Autumn I Autumn 2 Spring I Spring 2 Summer I Summer 2 Year 6 Islamic Civilisation Lake District Fieldwork Crime and Punishment Eart h Matters Key Learning Objective a non-European social provides contrasts with history - early Islam including a study of 900 Know some key facts and give some reason became a major worl ciety that with British nic civilization, Baghdad c.
+AD s about Baghdad ns to explain how it Key Learning Objectives Locate the Lake District on different through time Key Learning Objectives Changes in an aspect of social history, crime and punishment understand move. • Describe th tructure of the earth and the ways tectonic plates e features of a volcano rthquakes and tsunamis